Jonathan Gordon-Davies: Characterisation and marriage

 Jonathan is characterised as an upper class male, working as a solicitor.
 Jonathan is an enterprising person, he is emphatic and aware.
 Pinner relished the role and learned from his character but also believed his own experiences could further develop Jonathan's persona.
 He told Hrano from TVTimes that "when you play any new character, some of what comes out of that person you keep yourself.
 Jonathan is a lot sharper than I was, and in that sense he has been a help to me.
 But I believe he can learn something from me too."
 In the book, Brookside: The Official Companion, the show's creator Phil Redmond described Jonathan "attracted to the profession by its social status and appealing salary".
 Upon his arrival, he works for an "established and highly respectable practice" in Liverpool.
 In his backstory, Jonathan is detailed as coming from a wealthy family.
 He was educated at a public school and qualified as a solicitor a two years prior to his arrival on Brookside Close.
 Jonathan is originally from London and he attended Liverpool University, where he met Laura.
 Redmond stated that Jonathan is "devoted" to Laura.
 Despite his devotion to her, Jonathan was unsure about remaining in Liverpool and wanted to return to London.
 He also described them as "young achievers who like their Volvo 340 are safe, solid and reliable."
+Pinner's accent differs slightly to Jonathan's with his being less upper class sounding.
+Jonathan and Laura are featured in various domestic argument scenes and Pinner initially found these difficult because he did not like to raise his voice.
+Pinner told Andrew Knight from Evening Express that upon watching Jonathan's early scenes back, he realised that Jonathan was sounding too quiet and spoke too fast.
+Pinner rectified this and Jonathan's dialogue was altered as he became more relaxed in the role.